 Herbert’s numerous journalism awards include the Meyer Berger Award for coverage of New York City, the David Nyhan Prize from the Shorenstein Center at Harvard University for excellence in political reporting, and the Ridenhour Courage Prize for “fearless articulation of unpopular truths.”
 He has also taught journalism at Brooklyn College and the Columbia University School of Journalism.

-Herbert is the author of Promises Betrayed: Waking Up From the American Dream and is presently at work on a new book, Wounded Colossus.
+Herbert is the author of Promises Betrayed: Waking Up From the American Dream, Wounded Colossus and his latest, Losing Our Way: An Intimate Portrait of a Troubled America.